Housing Costs Help Keep Some in Poverty

 For low-income Americans the monthly budget struggle often boils down to how to pay rent and other necessities, like food and healthcare.
 In some big cities, housing costs are the main reason why people can't make ends meet.
 New research suggests that if housing costs were factored in, the poverty line would be adjusted dramatically.
 NPR's Rachel Jones reports.

-Ms. DEBORAH REED (Economist, The Public Policy Institute of California): And we said, wait a minute.
+DEBORAH REED: And we said, wait a minute.
 A family of four renting a two-bedroom apartment in New Orleans might pay $8,000 a year for rent; a family of four renting a two-bedroom apartment in San Francisco might pay as much as $21,000.

 JONES: So Reed and her colleagues calculated the housing costs for all the counties in the U.S., then they adjusted the poverty rate for the differences in those costs.
 Reed says that when you do that, the picture changes.